silentrald/node-express-hbs-mongo-Tutorial/README.md

 app.use(session(SESSION_OPT));
 ```

-Now that we have configured sessions, we can now store informationg inside sessions.
-This is how logging in works inside `ctrl/index.js`.
-Whenever a use tries to log in, we retrieve that user from the database.
-If such user exists and their password matches, we then store that user in our session so that our web application can remember who they are.
+Now that we have configured sessions, we can now store additional information inside sessions.
+This is how login works inside `ctrl/index.js`.
+Whenever a user tries to log in, we check if username exists in the database.
+If such user exists and their password matches, we store that user in our session so our web application can remember the user's identity.
 Although both the session and the user's password are encrypted, it is still a good practice to not include the user's password inside the session.
 This is done by deleting the password from the user object using `delete user.password`.

 ```javascript
 postLogin: async (req, res) => {